 Type of Action Sequence - This will be needed to determine the actions selected in the ePAN.

-ePAN Position Number List - As a submitter of ePANs, you will need to know the 8-digit position number associated with the ePAN you are creating.
+ePAN Position Number List Instructions - As a submitter of ePANs, you will need to know the 8-digit position number associated with the ePAN you are creating.
 An easy way to obtain this information is by going through the following steps:

 2020-21 Student Employee Employment Dates: These dates are provided each year to ensure students are employed in appropriate classifications meeting the FICA exemption requirement, and to assist departments with establishing accurate and timely appointments for student employees.
 As a reminder, always use the date your employee physically begins working as the effective date on the ePAN.